WasmEdge/GSoD2023/README.md

 ### Problem

-WasmEdge provides a flexible plug-in architecture that allows developers to add more functionalities to it and take advantage of its many integrations and distribution channels through extensive open source partnerships.
+WasmEdge provides a flexible plug-in architecture that allows developers to add more functionalities to it and take advantage of its many integrations and distribution channels through extensive open-source partnerships.
 A plug-in could package and register native host functions in the WasmEdge runtime.
 The Wasm bytecode program could then call those native host functions.

 WasmEdge supports writing plug-ins in C, C++, and Rust.
 Now each language SDK for plug-in development includes code examples.
 However, the absence of comprehensive tutorials and reference documentation can be challenging for community members who want to contribute new plug-ins.
 By providing well-structured documentation, the process of developing plug-ins becomes more straightforward and accessible.
 This will result in an increase in the number of WasmEdge plug-ins, ultimately benefiting every WasmEdge user through community contributions.